micmejia/bible-dump/NKJV/Esther/Esth 1.md

 This very day the _noble_ ladies of Persia and Media will say to all the king's officials that they have heard of the behavior of the queen.
 Thus _there will be_ excessive contempt and wrath.

 ###### 19
-If it pleases the king, let a royal [^h]decree go out from him, and let it be recorded in the laws of the Persians and the Medes, so that it will not [^i]be altered, that Vashti shall come no more before King Ahasuerus; and let the king give her royal position to another who is better than she.
+If it pleases the king, let a royal decree go out from him, and let it be recorded in the laws of the Persians and the Medes, so that it will not be altered, that Vashti shall come no more before King Ahasuerus; and let the king give her royal position to another who is better than she.

 ###### 20
 When the king's decree which he will make is proclaimed throughout all his empire (for it is great), all wives will honor their husbands, both great and small."